koala-framework/docs/docs/changelog/kwc-susy.md

 ### Susy_Kwc_TextImage_Component

 * Add the missing gutter between the text and the image when using 'flow around image' and aligning the image to the right.

+# 1.2

+* Add compatibility for Koala Framework 5.0